Tokyo Olympics seem sure to happen -- but in 2021, not 2020

 The 82-year-old Mori, a former prime minister who has been undergoing treatment for an undisclosed illness, was asked if he could endure more work on the Olympics.

-He called it a "rude" question.
 "I've got about two years left to live," he replied, half smiling as he said it.

 The Olympic torch arrived last Friday in northern Japan from Greece.
 The torch relay it set to begin on Thursday from Fukushima prefecture, the area devastated by the 2011 earthquake, tsunami and the meltdown of three nuclear reactors.
 Organizers said the relay is still on, but said plans could change very quickly.